 |Title:||Head Coach of Men's and Women's Golf|

 A former professional player and a teaching pro at some of the finest facilities in the nation, Kevin Rhoads is in his 11th season as Harvard's women's golf coach and third season as the Crimson men's head coach in 2014-15.
-Rhoads was named the Harvard men's head coach Sept.
-14, 2012.

 Rhoads was named New England PGA Teacher of the Year in 2008 and 2013.
 In October of 2010, Rhoads was recognized by Golf Digest as one of the nation's Top 20 teachers under 40 years old.
 Under his guidance, the Crimson has become arguably the top program in the Northeast region.

-In the course of his first nine seasons, Rhoads has led the Crimson to its most successful period in the young history of women's golf at Harvard.
-Under his watch, Harvard has won a combined 30 tournaments - 21 more than the Crimson had won in its history before Rhoads joined the program - and has registered its seven lowest scoring averages in school history.
+In the course of his first 10 seasons as women's coach, Rhoads has led the Crimson to its most successful period in the young history of women's golf at Harvard.
+Under his watch, Harvard has won a combined 35 tournaments - 26 more than the Crimson had won in its history before Rhoads joined the program - and has registered its seven lowest scoring averages in school history.
 Perhaps most impressive is the fact that the 22 lowest team scores in program history have all come during the last seven seasons alone.